EMarc2023/zero-shot-rag-llm-frontend/README.md

 ### Backend API (FastAPI) Integration

 This frontend communicates with the backend API (for FastAPI, the default is `http://localhost:8000`), as configured via environment variables, for the user to send queries to the chatbot and receive responses from the chatbot.
-The primary endpoint used is `/answer_with_user_prompts/`, where data is exchanged in the JSON format.
+The endpoint used is `/answer_with_user_prompts/`, where data is exchanged in the JSON format.

 ### Prerequisites